NehaKadam26/Empower_me/README.md

 ---

-## 🌍 Why We Built This

-Women's safety remains a critical concern in today's world.
-According to the National Crime Records Bureau, crimes against women in India have been consistently rising year over year.
-Many existing safety solutions are either too complex, require internet at all times, or are simply not built with the end user in mind.

-**EmpowerMe** was built to address this gap — a simple, fast, and reliable safety app that a woman can use in seconds when she needs help the most.
-As engineering students at RAIT, we wanted to build something that goes beyond academics and creates a real-world impact.

----

 ## 📖 About

 EmpowerMe is a cross-platform mobile application built with Flutter and Firebase, designed to help women stay safe in emergency situations.
 The app provides instant SOS alerts, live location sharing, fake call simulation, and a trusted contacts system — all wrapped in a clean, intuitive interface.